skyformat99/Hermes/DESIGN.md

 Hermes has two different parts:
 - Messenger:
     A global entity which allows you to create network softwares.
-A messenger could be client or a server and it handles natively TCP/UDP protocol as well as asynchronous operations.
+A messenger could be a client or a server and it handles natively TCP/UDP protocol as well as asynchronous operations.

 - Serialization:
     Hermes is a fast and easy way to send and receive serialized data through socket.